A wildfire scorching the Texas Panhandle has grown to the largest in state history

 Authorities said 1,640 square miles (4,248 square kilometres) of the fire were on the Texas side of the border.
 Previously, the largest fire in recorded state history was the 2006 East Amarillo Complex fire, which burned about 1,400 square miles (3,630 square kilometres) and resulted in 13 deaths.

-An 83-year-old woman was the only confirmed death so far.
+An 83-year-old woman was the only confirmed death so far this week.
 But with flames still menacing a wide area, authorities have yet to conduct a thorough search for victims or tally the numerous homes and other structures damaged or destroyed.

+Firefighters work through rubble of burned homes from the Smokehouse Creek fire in Stinnett, Texas on Thursday, Feb.
+29, 2024.
+(Ty O'Neil/AP Photo)

 Nim Kidd, chief of the Texas Division of Emergency Management, said the weekend forecast and “sheer size and scope” of the blaze are the biggest challenges for firefighters.

-Note: This story has been updated to correct Greg Downey's age.
-He is 57, not 30.